bk20x/Simple-Object-Notation/README.md

 # Simple Object Notation
-## S-expression based format designed to be easy to parse and easy on the eyes.
-I plan to make it fully mappable and interchangeable with JSON.
+## S-expression based serialization/deserialization format that's easy to parse and easy on the eyes.

+### This project uses this beautiful package:
+###  alexa: A Lexical Analyzer Generator -- https://github.com/quil-lang/alexa

 ```
 (